Jersey pound: History

 In 1834, an Order in Council adopted the pound sterling as Jersey's sole official legal tender to replace the Jersey livre, although French copper coins continued to circulate alongside British silver coins, with 26 sous equal to the shilling.
 Because the sous remained the chief small-change coins, when a new copper coinage was issued for Jersey in 1841, it was based on a penny worth 1/13 of a shilling, the equivalent of 2 sous.
 In 1841, copper 1/52, 1/26 and 1/13 shilling coins were introduced, followed by bronze 1/26 and 1/13 shilling in 1866.

 In 1877 a penny of 1/12 of a shilling was introduced, and the system changed to 12 pence to the shilling.
 Bronze 1/48, 1/24 and 1/12 shilling were introduced.
 This was the only issue of the 1/48 shilling denomination.
 Between 1949 and 1952 the end of the German occupation of the Channel Islands was marked by one million commemorative Liberation pennies that were struck for Jersey.

 In 1957, a nickel-brass 3 pence coin was introduced carrying the denomination "one fourth of a shilling".
 The 1957 and 1960 issues were round, with a dodecagonal version introduced in 1964.

-In 1968, 5 and 10 pence coins were introduced, followed by 50 pence in 1969 and p, 1p and 2 pence in 1971 when decimalisation took place.
+In 1968, 5 and 10 (new) pence coins were introduced, followed by 50 pence in 1969 and p, 1p and 2 pence in 1971 when decimalisation took place.
 All had the same composition and size as the corresponding British coins.
 The reverse of the first issue of decimal coinage bore the coat of arms of Jersey as had previous coins.
 The 1/2 penny coin was last minted in 1981.

 20 pence coins were introduced in 1982 and £2 coins in 1998.

 £1 coin

 A square £1 coin was issued in circulation in 1981 to mark the bicentenary of the Battle of Jersey.
 The square pound could not be accepted by vending machines and was not issued after 1981.

-When the rest of the British Isles started to introduce a standardised pound coin in 1983, Jersey changed to a round coin to match. £1 coins were issued with a different design each year.
+When the United Kingdom started to introduce a standardised pound coin in 1983, Jersey changed to a round coin to match. £1 coins were issued with a different design each year.
 Initially, each new coin featured one of the coats of arms of the 12 parishes of Jersey.
 These were followed by a series of coins featuring sailing ships built in the island.
 The motto round the milled edge of Jersey pound coins was: Caesarea Insula ("island of Jersey" in Latin).

 Jersey £1 coins ceased to be legal tender in Jersey on 15 October 2017 to coincide with the withdrawal of the circular £1 coin in the UK.
 The UK's new 12-sided £1 coin is the only £1 coin that is legal tender in the Island.